tonyfischetti/assertr/README.md

 - `in_set` - that returns a predicate function that checks if an element is a member of the set supplied.

-and a predicate generator designed to be used with the `insist` function:
+and predicate generators designed to be used with the `insist` function:

-- `within_n_sds` - used to dynamically create bounds to check vector elements with
+- `within_n_sds` - used to dynamically create bounds to check vector elements with based on standard z-scores
+- `within_n_mads` - better method for dynamically creating bounds to check vector elements with based on 'robust' z-scores (using median absolute deviation)

 ### More info